NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 **It is required** for sl.reflex to be integrated in the host application. **Please note that any existing regular Reflex SDK integration (not using Streamline) cannot be used by DLSS-G**.
 Special attention should be paid to the markers `eReflexMarkerPresentStart` and `eReflexMarkerPresentEnd` which must provide correct frame index so that it can be matched to the one provided in the [section 7](#70-provide-common-constants)

-For more details please see [reflex guide](ProgrammingGuideReflex.md)
+For more details please see [Reflex guide](ProgrammingGuideReflex.md)

 > **IMPORTANT:**
 > If you see a warning in the SL log stating that `common constants cannot be found for frame N` that indicates that sl.reflex markers `eReflexMarkerPresentStart` and `eReflexMarkerPresentEnd` are out of sync with the actual frame being presented.

+### 9.0 INTEGRATE SL REFLEX 2

+Reflex 2 is an optional addition to the sl.reflex integration which should be exposed as an additional user option when integrated.

+First check if Reflex 2 is available with `sl::DLSSGState::bReflexWarpAvailable`.
+Then when Reflex 2 is enabled by the user, set `sl::DLSSGOptions::useReflexMatrices` to true.

+Lastly, ensure that the kBufferTypeNoWarpMask resource is rendered and tagged appropriately [Section 5.0](#50-tag-all-required-resources)

+For more details please see [Reflex 2 guide](ProgrammingGuideReflex2.md)

-### 9.0 DLSS-G DEVELOPMENT HOTKEYS
+### 10.0 DLSS-G DEVELOPMENT HOTKEYS

 When using non-production (development) builds of `sl.dlss_g.dll`, there are numerous hotkeys available, all of which can be remapped using the remapping methods described in [debugging](<Debugging - JSON Configs (Plugin Configs).md>)

 * `"dlssg-sync"` (default `VK_END`)
-  * Toggle delaying the presentation of the next frame to experiment with mimimizing latency
+  * Toggle delaying the presentation of the next frame to experiment with minimizing latency
 * `"vsync"` (default `Shift-Ctrl-'1'`)
   * Toggle vsync on output swapchain
 * `"debug"` (default `Shift-Ctrl-VK_INSERT`)